cms-dev/cms/docs/Running CMS.rst

    As the name implies, the value of ``secret_key`` must be kept confidential.
 If a contestant knows it (for example because you are using the default value), they may be easily able to log in as another contestant.

-The configuration files get copied automatically by the ``prerequisites.py`` script, so you can either run ``sudo ./prerequisites.py install`` again (answering "Y" when questioned about overwriting old configuration files) or you could simply edit the previously installed configuration files (which are usually found in ``/usr/local/etc/`` or ``/etc/``), if you don't plan on running that command ever again.
+The configuration files get copied automatically by the ``prerequisites.py`` script, so you can either run ``sudo ./prerequisites.py install`` again (answering "Y" when questioned about overwriting old configuration files) or you could simply edit the previously installed configuration files (which are usually found in ``/usr/local/etc/`` or ``/etc/``), if you do not plan on running that command ever again.

 Running CMS
 ===========